xen0vas/SiX0R/README.md

 # SeX0Rme

-SeX0Rme is a simple XOR encoder
+SeX0Rme is a simple XOR cryptor

 >> ### Compile and Run